srest2021/atclean/README.md

 ### `clean.py`

-All cleaned light curve files will be storied in the directory specified by the `output` field in `config.ini`.
+This script allows you to run a series of customized cuts and binning on ATClean-readable files located in directory specified by the  `atclean_input` field in `config.ini`.
+All cleaned and/or binned light curve files will be storied in the directory specified by the `output` field in `config.ini`.

-**WIP**
+Configuration for each cut, as well as an option to add custom cuts for other columns, is located in `config.ini`.
+Arguments are used to determine which cuts are actually applied.

 #### True uncertainties estimation: `uncert_est` config section in `config.ini`

 We also attempt to account for an extra noise source in the data by estimating the true typical uncertainty, deriving the additional systematic uncertainty, and applying this extra noise to a new uncertainty column.
 This new uncertainty column will be used in the cuts following this section.
-To read more about how we calculate the true uncertainties, please refer to Section 3.1.2 of our paper (link at the top of this documentation).

 - `temp_x2_max_value`: A temporary, very high chi-square cut value used to eliminate the most egregious outliers from the data.
 This is an initial step in uncertainty estimation to ensure grossly incorrect data points are removed.

+To read more about how we calculate the true uncertainties, please refer to Section 3.1.2 of our paper (link at the top of this documentation).

 #### Uncertainty cut: `uncert_cut` config section in `config.ini`